-3.1 The Council's vision, priorities and objectives are clearly set out in the approved Corporate Strategy document 2011 - 2015, which is available to view on the Council's website.
+- 3.1.
+The Council's vision, priorities and objectives are clearly set out in the approved Corporate Strategy document 2011 2015, which is available to view on the Council's website. - 3.2.
+The Core Strategy 2008-28 sets out the long term vision for the Borough and the strategic policies that will deliver that vision, including the Development Management policies.
+The Core Strategy was adopted by the Council on 16 December 2014.